hkankyilmaz/MERN-CRUD-USER-LIST/README.md

 Goal

 - Taking the above information from the user as input in a form
-- Create User Account
+- Create User Account by registering information to the database
-- Update User Account
+- Update User Account by registering information to the database
-- Delete User Account
+- Delete User Account by removing information in the database

 Project Details

-- Tailwindcss is used for css edits.
+- Tailwindcss, pure css and metarial ui built in css-styles features is used for css edits.
 - It is designed as a single page application.
+- Next.js is used for Frontend web development, Next Auth is used for Auth process.
+- There are 3 (three) page.
+Main page, login page and register page.
+- Login page has a animation that trigger with mouse scroling.
+- User need to scroling to reach login form when in the login route.
+- There are one main custom component (Forms.js)  file that contains 4 form component and Icon Component.
+- Also in some files has micro components.
+- App has protected routes.
+- İf user hasnt token user will redirect to login route.
+- İf user has token user will redirect to main route.
+- Login process implements via next.js built-in api routes.
+- Other process about database implements via node.js server.
+- There are function that able to auth process in the server but theese are inactive.( Next auth used).
+- These can be activated İf desired.
+- When user account createted The password firstly hashed and after registered.

 <br>
 <h3 align="left">Features</h3>